-Conflicts of interest (perceived or real, for people or organizations) may arise when a person or organization has multiple interests, some of which could affect the integrity of their actions.
-When they can’t be avoided, we advocate that these conflicts be revealed early and effective decisions be made at a higher level to ensure they are dealt with correctly and resolved.
+Conflicts of interest (perceived or real, for people or organisations) may arise when a person or organisation has multiple interests, some of which could affect the integrity of their actions.
+When they can’t be avoided, we advocate that these conflicts be revealed early and effective decisions be made at a higher level to ensure they are properly handled and resolved.
 In any case, conflicts of interest must not compromise patient or client safety and wellbeing, or data integrity.

 We support patients’ access to pertinent information and genetic advising before and after genetic analyses.